We empower beauty.®

 Patients should undergo a medical evaluation before undergoing surgery.
 Dr. Pearlman also asks his patients to refrain from smoking and taking certain medications for several weeks before and after rhinoplasty to ensure a safe and effective procedure.

-We perform most of our rhinoplasty and revision rhinoplasty procedures in our AAAHC certified operating facility and have done so safely for over 16 years.
+We perform most of our rhinoplasty and revision rhinoplasty procedures in our AAAHC certified operating facility in New York City, and have done so safely for over 16 years.
 The procedure is performed with the patient under either general anesthesia or twilight sedation administered by an anesthesiologist.
 Dr. Pearlman will use either the closed or open surgical approach as determined during your consultation.
 After adjusting and reshaping the nasal cartilage and bones to improve the appearance of the nose, Dr. Pearlman will close the surgical incisions with dissolvable internal sutures.
 For open rhinoplasty, external sutures need to be removed approximately one week later.

 As the nose heals over the weeks and months after surgery, patients can anticipate an improved appearance that will be long lasting.
 Patients who undergo septorhinoplasty can also enjoy improved nasal breathing after swelling subsides.
 The results are meant to be permanent, although the nasal cartilage and tissues may shift slightly over time due to the natural process of aging.
 Most patients will see 85% of the final result at one month, 95% by six months, and 98% by one year.
 The tip of the nose is the last part to show swelling and may continue to get smaller for a year or more, especially in patients with thick skin.